Welcome to Evennia! This multi-part Beginner Tutorial will help get you off the ground and running.

 Evennia installed and a game-dir initialized

-You need to know how to find your Terminal/Console in your OS.
-The Evennia server can be controlled from in-game, but you will need to use the command-line to get anywhere.
+You need to know how to find the terminal/console in your OS.
+The Evennia server can be controlled from in-game, but you will realistically need to use the command-line interface to get anywhere.
 Here are some starters:

-/for file system paths.
-Windows users should mentally convert this to back-slashes
+/) for file system paths.
+Windows users should convert these to back-slashes (

-If you already have a game dir and want a separate one for the tutorial, use
+If you already have a game-dir and want a new one specific to this tutorial, use the

-evennia stop to halt the running server and then Initialize a new game dir somewhere else (not inside the previous game dir!).
-We refer to it everywhere as
+evennia stop command to halt the running server.
+Then, initialize a new game-dir somewhere else (not inside the previous game-dir!).

-You might already have a MUD-client you prefer.
+You may already have a preferred MUD client.
 Check out the grid of supported clients.
-If telnet’s not your thing, you can also just use Evennia’s web client in your browser.
+Or, if telnet’s not your thing, you may also simply use Evennia’s web-client in your preferred browser.

-Make sure you know how to connect to and log in to your locally running Evennia server.
+Make sure you know how to connect and log in to your locally running Evennia server.

-In this documentation we often use the terms ‘MUD’, ‘MU’ or ‘MU*’ interchangeably to represent all the historically different forms of text-based multiplayer game-styles, like MUD, MUX, MUSH, MUCK, MOO and others.
-Evennia can be used to create all those game-styles and more.
+In this documentation we often interchangeably use the terms ‘MUD’, ‘MU’, and ‘MU*’ to represent all the historically different forms of text-based multiplayer game-styles (i.e., MUD, MUX, MUSH, MUCK, MOO, etc.).
+Evennia can be used to create any of these game-styles… and more!

-You need a text-editor to edit Python source files.
-Most everything that can edit and output raw text works (so not Word).
+You need a text editor application to edit Python source files.
+Most anything that can edit and output raw text should work (…so not Microsoft Word).

-Here’s a blog post summing up some of the alternatives - these things don’t change much from year to year.
-Popular choices for Python are PyCharm, VSCode, Atom, Sublime Text and Notepad++.
-Evennia is to a very large degree coded in VIM, but that’s not suitable for beginners.
+Here’s a blog post summing up a variety of text editor options - these things don’t change much from year to year.
+Popular choices for Python are PyCharm, VSCode, Atom, Sublime Text, and Notepad++.
+Evennia is – to a very large degree – coded in VIM, but it is not suitable for beginners.

-Use spaces, not tabs Make sure to configure your editor so that pressing TAB inserts 4 spaces rather than a Tab-character.
-Since Python is whitespace-aware, this will make your life a lot easier.
+Use Spaces, Not Tabs< br/> Make sure to configure your text editor so that pressing the ‘Tab’ key inserts 4 spaces rather than a tab-character.
+Because Python is whitespace-aware, this simple practice will make your life much easier.

-You should now be ready to move on to the first part of the tutorial (in the future, use the
+You should now be ready to move on to the first part of the Beginner Tutorial!
+(In the future, use the

 Click here to see the full index of all parts and lessons of the Beginner-Tutorial.